 In order to detect low levels of contamination, a broad “signature” is advisable that includes all of the major classes of contaminants.
 Some redundancy within each class is also good, because results of different tests can reinforce each other.
 However, too much redundancy adds unnecessary expense.

-CSI recommends a comprehensive package of 20 certified baseline tests (see below).
-The cost for the tests is $681 for the first water source and $636 for each additional water source on your property.
+CSI recommends a comprehensive package of 21 certified baseline tests (see below).
+The cost for the tests is $724 plus travel.
+This includes a $45 fee for chain of custody sample collection.
 Travel is charged at $35/hour plus $.55/mile based on Mapquest travel times and distances.
 It’s our policy to split travel costs among all the households we sample in the same area on the same day.

 For more detailed information visit the Baseline Testing page.